 When cutting grapes for babies, Vanessa Rissetto, RD, recommends using plates to dice through several grapes at once.
 For this method, sandwich the grapes between two plates on a stable surface.
 Use one hand to hold the top plate steady.
 With the other, pass a large serrated knife through the middle of the plates to dice the fruits lengthwise.
 (Watch the video above to see how quickly this simple, mess-freee method works.)
-Cutting grapes this way will also reduce the risk of adults choking on grapes.

 Two-plate technique not working for you?
 There are a few variations you can try.
 The first involves using plastic lids instead of plates.
 Followers of this method swear by plastic lids from storage containers or store-bought items (yogurt, whipped cream, etc.) – just make sure the top and bottom lids are the same size.
 The second method for minimizing a grapes choking hazard involves the same technique, but uses a cutting board and a round plastic lid instead of plates.

 At what age can you stop cutting grapes for babies?

 Moving from breast milk or formula to solid foods is a major milestone for babies.
 Not only do they get to exert some independence (like throwing food they don’t like on the floor), they also get to experiment with new flavors and textures.

 If your baby is eating solid foods, there’s a good chance grapes are part of the menu.
 Most pediatricians recommend cutting grapes, hot dogs, and other cylindrical food items until children are at least five years old.
 Additionally, Malkoff-Cohen gives these guidelines to help prevent choking: